What Are the Symptoms of Alcoholism?

 Alcohol use is very normalized, so people may drink to excess regularly without seeing it as a problem.
 Over time, though, heavy drinking may begin to impair their lives in numerous ways.
 When a person continues to drink despite knowing how alcohol is harming their well-being, their careers, their relationships, and other areas of their lives, they may have an alcohol use disorder.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) points to a set of criteria currently used by mental health and addiction professionals to indicate an unhealthy pattern of alcohol use.
-If you’re questioning whether you have a problem with alcohol, ask yourself:2
+You can take the quiz below to easily ask yourself the questions outlined in the DSM-5.

 Remember, just because you don’t “feel” like an alcoholic because you still go to work and have never had a DUI doesn’t altogether rule out an AUD.
 Each person’s experience is unique.